fabric/fabric/docs/installation.rst

 by doing the following (in order of preference):

 * Upgrade to ``pip`` 0.8.1 or above, e.g. by running ``pip install -U pip``.
-* Explicitly install PyCrypto 2.0.1 (which is the latest version known to work with Fabric which does not cause the installation problem) via ``pip install PyCrypto==2.0.1``.
 * Upgrade to Python 2.6 or above.
+* Downgrade to Fabric 1.2.x, which does not require PyCrypto >= 2.1, and
+  install PyCrypto 2.0.1 (the oldest version on PyPI which works with Fabric 1.2.)

 C extension